 What are we going to do?

 Governor Cuomo has the power to deny this pipeline the necessary permits.
 So how are persuading him to do just that?
 We’ve joined forces with other groups—Sane Energy, NYC Surfrider, Food & Water Watch, NY Communities for Change, United for Action, and NY/NJ Baykeeper—to defeat this proposed pipeline.
 We’re talking to people on beaches, at farmers’ markets, and in parks.
 We’ve gathered 1,500 petition signatures asking that these permits be denied.
-We’ve gotten 200 civic, environmental, justice, and climate organizations to sign a letter to the governor urging him to stop this pipeline.
+We’ve gotten 210 civic, environmental, justice, and climate organizations to sign a letter to the governor urging him to stop this pipeline.
+You can read the letter here.
 We’re asking local elected officials to sign a similar letter.
 We’re sending hundreds of postcards to the governor.
 We’ve testified at hearings held by the Federal Energy Regulatory Commission.
 We’ve sent formal letters laying out the evidence against the pipeline to the NYs agencies charged with decisions about the permits.

 Let’s work together to stop this pipeline!